 The entire NWR timetable as of 1943 can also be seen in another folder, which is from the Indian Bradshaw of that period.

 Note the bit about passport checks at Jamrud in the 1943 timetable.
-As I understood from older persons who had traveled there, tourists from other parts of India could travel up to Jamrud fort in the 1930s but not beyond without special permission.
+As I understood from my father and other older persons who had traveled there, tourists from other parts of India could travel up to Jamrud fort in the 1930s but not beyond without special permission.
 However, they could claim that they had seen the Khyber Pass.

-And the milestone at the border refers to P = Peshawar, J = Jamrud (a cantonment at the lower end of the Khyber pass) and LKL = Landi Kotal (the main cantonment at the top of the pass).
+And the milestone at the border refers to P = Peshawar, J = Jamrud and LKL = Landi Kotal (the main cantonment at the top of the pass).